Geonovum/KP-APIs/API-strategie-extensies/ext-many-to-many-relations.md

 }
 ```

-The books resource should then be automatically synchronized:
+Then the books resource should be automatically synchronized:

 ```
 GET /books/1